Plan, Title Search, Title Deed: Originals & Copies

 Are you planning to buy or sell a property in Queensland?
 If yes, then it is crucial to have a thorough understanding of the various aspects of property ownership.
-This includes the title reference, lot plan, title search, title deed original, and electronic copy.
+This includes the title reference, lot plan, title search and the original and electronic title deed copy.
 In this article, we will explain what each of these terms means and their significance in the property ownership process.

-In this article, we will explain what these terms mean and their significance in the property ownership process.
+In this article, we will be explaining a title deed and what other legal terms mean and their significance in the property ownership process.
 We will also answer some frequently asked questions about these terms to help you have a better understanding of the property buying and selling process in Queensland.

 Before we delve into the specifics of each of these terms, it is essential to understand what a title is.
 A title is a legal document that establishes ownership of a property.
-In Queensland, titles are managed by the Queensland Government’s Department of Natural Resources, Mines, and Energy.
+In Queensland, titles are managed by Titles Queensland.

 Title Reference